 On the other hand, you have water retrievers, such as the Poodle or Labrador Retriever.
 These dogs, on the contrary, were bred to retrieve shot game (often waterfowl) from lakes, ponds and other bodies of waters.
-As such, they were bred to be good swimmers.
+So it’s not surprising these breeds will be good swimmers.

 Pitbull dogs are built with lean muscle because it was essential for their bull-baiting jobs in the past.
-However, their muscular frames are still present today.
-But how does this present as a disadvantage for these dogs when in water?
+But their muscular frames are still present today.
+So how is this a disadvantage for these dogs when put in water?

 Muscle is much more dense than fat, according to Scientific American.
 In other words, a dog with a mostly muscular body will have a much harder time staying afloat than a dog with primarily fat.
 This may sound a little contradictory, but it’s true!